top of page

 We tutor numeracy, literacy (reading and writing), pre-NCEA, NCEA, Cambridge and Scholarship up to Year 13 level.
 All subjects that we tutor, we can tutor up to Excellence level.
 The full list of school subjects that we teach can be found here.
 Tutoring can be for a single subject or multiple subjects.
 It is up to the tutor, in consultation with the parent/student, to determine how tutorial time is used.

-Lessons can be either 60 minutes or 90 minutes long.
-For Years 9 - 10 students, we recommend 60 minute lessons.
-For Years 11 - 13 students, both 60 minutes or 90 minutes can be suitable, depending on the needs of the student (after 90 minutes of tutoring, you will generally find that a student's attention starts to drop off).
+For Years 9 - 10 students, we recommend 1 hour lessons.
+For Years 11 - 13 students, lessons up to 1 ½ hours can be suitable, depending on the needs of the student.
+After 90 minutes of tutoring, you will generally find that a student's attention starts to drop off.
+If you're unsure, start with 1 hour and see how it goes from there.
+You can always change!

-Lessons can take place at your home, local library, at school, or online.
-We travel throughout Christchurch, but where travel is required to outer Christchurch suburbs we will charge a $5 - $15 travel fee, depending on distance.
+Yes.
+Lessons can take place at your home, local library, at school, or at a local cafe.
+We travel to you, throughout Christchurch.
+Travel is already built in to our prices except where travel is required to outer Christchurch suburbs (e.g. Lincoln, Tai Tapu), in which case we charge a $5 - $15 travel fee, depending on distance.

 Got other questions?
 Contact us